 Genetics also play a part in how white your teeth will be as an adult.
 Genetics will determine how bright your teeth will be and how thick your enamel is.
 If you have thicker enamel on your teeth, they will be less susceptible to staining than those with thinner enamel.

-If you have struggled with keeping your teeth white and bright, it might be time to talk to a dentist to find out what you can do to enjoy the beautiful, white smile you want and deserve.
+If you have struggled with keeping your teeth white and bright, it might be time to talk to a dentist to find out what you can do to enjoy the beautiful white smile you want and deserve.
 Cosmetic dentistry can help!
-Call Dr. Milligan of Eastland Dental Center in Bloomington today to schedule a consultation appointment and find out how cosmetic dentistry can help improve the way you look and feel about your oral health!
+Call Drs.
+Mike and Marisa Milligan of Eastland Dental Center in Bloomington today to schedule a consultation appointment and find out how cosmetic dentistry can help improve the way you look and feel about your oral health!

 Dr. Mike completed his doctor of dental medicine degree from Southern Illinois University in 1978.
 Dr. Marisa completed her doctor of dental medicine degree from Midwestern University in 2015.
 Both doctors have logged hundreds of hours of continuing education to stay on top of the latest technologies in dentistry as well as the most current research on the oral-systemic, mouth-body connection to benefit their patients.
 Dr. Mike and Dr. Marisa are active members and in excellent standing with the American Dental Association, Illinois State Dental Association, Chicago Dental Society, McLean County Dental Association, American Academy of Oral Systemic Health, and numerous other societies.